Campus

 Recording Studio & Music Department

-In Dublin's music program you can try a brand-new instrument or excel in an existing area.
+In Dublin's music program you can try a brand-new instrument, excel in an existing musical area or learn music production and theory.
 Students here take full advantage of the recording studio and practice rooms to explore their talents and collaborate with faculty and peers.

 Von Mertens Woodshop